aaditya-kr5892/thinking-out.loud/README.md

 Writers compose articles on the frontend using a customized **TipTap editor**.
 Instead of using markdown or plain text, TipTap compiles the formatting blocks into standard, structured **HTML**.
 * **Database Representation**: The generated HTML is sent via the API and stored in a PostgreSQL `TEXT` column (`content` in the `blog` table), preserving paragraph layouts, text alignments, hyperlinks, and underlines directly.
 * **XSS Sanitization**: To protect readers from malicious injections, the frontend routes the retrieved HTML through **DOMPurify** before inserting it into the DOM.
 This ensures all scripting elements, inline styles, or unsafe handlers are scrubbed clean while retaining the rich styling.
+* **Developer Code-Block Keymaps**: Includes custom key mappings in the code-block extension to capture typing keydowns:
+  * *Tab Key*: Intercepts standard focus-shifts and inserts two indentation spaces (`  `) at the cursor.
+  * *Enter Key*: Reads the leading spacing/tabs of the current line and automatically duplicates them on the newline, enabling automatic developer indents.

 ### 🖼️ Post Cover Images
 Every blog post features a dedicated `imageUrl` string attribute.